ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

     ~~~
       ... ...

-If a markdown is an intermediate file to html, another type of info string follows the fence.
+If the Markdown file is an intermediate step for HTML output, a different info string is used.
-If @@@include command doesn't have -N option, then the generated markdown is:
+If the `@@@include` command doesn't have `-N` option, then the generated markdown is:

     ~~~{.C .numberLines}
     int